 A TSH test, also known as the Third-generation TSH, is commonly ordered to help evaluate a person's thyroid function and aid in diagnosing thyroid disorders such as hyperthyroidism or hypothyroidism.

 A T4 test measures the amount of a particular hormone, T4 or Thyroxine, produced by the thyroid gland.
 T4 helps maintain the body's metabolism, temperature, and heart rate.

-C-Reactive Protein (CRP) Quantitative blood test determines whether a high or increasing amount of CRP in your blood suggests an acute infection or inflammation.
+The CRP QN blood test determines whether a high or increasing amount of CRP in your blood suggests an acute infection or inflammation.
 CRP is a protein produced by the liver.
-Higher than normal concentrations of CRP are often an indicator of infection or inflammation in the body.
-This test can help determine if an infection is present but not the source of the infection.
+Higher than average concentrations of CRP are often an indicator of infection or inflammation in the body.
+Therefore, this test can help determine if an infection is present but not the source of the infection.

-Sedimentation Rate (ESR) Westergren - Erythrocyte sedimentation rate (ESR) is an easy, inexpensive, nonspecific test that has been used for many years to help diagnose conditions associated with acute and chronic inflammation, including infections, cancers, and autoimmune diseases.
-ESR is said to be nonspecific because increases do not tell the health provider exactly where the inflammation is or what is causing it, and also because it can be affected by conditions other than inflammation.
-Because it is nonspecific, ESR is typically used in conjunction with other tests.
-ESR aids in diagnosing two specific inflammatory diseases, polymyalgia rheumatica and temporal arteritism, a high ESR being one of the main test results used to support the diagnosis.
-The test is also used to monitor disease activity and response to therapy in both polymyalgia rheumatica and temporal arteritism.
+Erythrocyte sedimentation rate (ESR) is an easy, inexpensive, nonspecific test that has been used for many years to help diagnose conditions associated with acute and chronic inflammation, including infections, cancers, and autoimmune diseases.
+ESR is considered nonspecific because increases do not tell the health provider exactly where the inflammation is or what is causing it.
+It can also be affected by conditions other than inflammation.
+Because it is nonspecific, ESR is typically used with other tests.
+For example, ESR aids in diagnosing two specific inflammatory diseases, polymyalgia rheumatica and temporal arteritism, a high ESR being one of the main test results used to support the diagnosis.
+The test also monitors disease activity and therapy response in polymyalgia rheumatica and temporal arteritism.